 Of course, at the end of Alice’s Adventures in Wonderland, we discover that many of the characters who were playing cards come to life.
-Neither animal nor exactly human, they remind us that the ultimate basis of the story is nothing more than a game.
-Through the Looking-Glass also mingles human beings like Alice with animals (the Lion and the Unicorn) and game pieces (the various chess pieces, especially the kings and queens) and other seemingly human figures (such as Tweedledum and Tweedledee).
+Neither animal nor precisely human, they remind us that the ultimate basis of the story is nothing more than a game.
+The Looking-Glass also mingles human beings like Alice with animals (the Lion and the Unicorn), game pieces (the various chess pieces, especially the kings and queens) and other seemingly human figures (such as Tweedledum and Tweedledee).

-Perhaps more important than the connotations of the specific types of beings is the fact that all of them are intermingled and jumbled together in the stories.
-The Alice books are not strict allegories – they don’t set out a one-to-one correspondence between the human world and the animal world, or the human world and a game of cards or chess.
+Perhaps more important than the connotations of the specific types of beings is that all of them are intermingled and jumbled together in the stories.
+The Alice books are not strict allegories – they don’t set out a one-to-one correspondence between the human world and the animal world or the human world and a game of cards or chess.
 Instead, they take a cafeteria approach, including a little bit from several different patterns.
-The result is a delightful hodgepodge, always interesting, but never with a definite or didactic meaning.
+The result is a delightful hodgepodge, always exciting but never with a definite or didactic meaning.

 The following is a list of prominent characters in Alice’s Adventures in Wonderland.